Klaim/stdcxx-privext/proposal/draft.md

 We will perform an analysis of encapsulation provided by the C++ class mechanism.
-In C++, the system interface takes the form of a class definition.
+In C++, a system interface can take the form of a class definition.
 This class definition is normally written in a header file, in order to allow its use in multiple translation units.
 In order to maximize encapsulation, we must minimize the number